NREL/disco/docs/source/pipelines.rst

     $ disco create-pipeline template tests/data/smart-ds/substations -s time-series --impact-analysis -t pipeline-template.toml

-If you needs to prescreen on pv penetration levels, use flag ``--prescreen`` to create the template, that is,
+If you need to prescreen PV penetration levels, use the flag ``--prescreen`` to create the template.

 .. code-block:: bash